-- (1) FY 2007-08 through FY 2014-15 reports reflect the District's amount.
-This schedule now represents the entire County of Los Angeles.
-The Flood Control District is a component of the County of Los Angeles and covers most of the County area. - (2) Reflects property taxes levied in prior years but collected in the current year. - (3) No amounts are shown in FY 2016-17 because the property taxes levied will be collected in the following fiscal year.
+- (1) The Flood Control District is a component of the County of Los Angeles and covers most of the County area. - (2) Reflects property taxes levied in prior years but collected in the current year.

+FYs No amounts are shown in FY 2017-18 because the property taxes levied will be collected in the following fiscal year.